The Impact of the Bai Ethnic Minority Intangible Cultural Heritage Teaching Model on College Students’ Ethnic Cultural Identity

 Abstract

-Conclusion: The Bai intangible cultural heritage teaching model effectively realizes the transformation of national cultural identity from cognitive to behavioral levels through situational creation and practical experience.
-This research advances constructivist learning theory in cultural heritage education and provides a validated framework for higher education institutions to enhance cultural identity formation while preserving traditional heritage in globalized contexts.
+Conclusion: This study concludes that Bai intangible cultural heritage teaching models effectively promote the transformation of national cultural identity from cognitive understanding to behavioral participation through situational learning and practical cultural experiences.
+The research expands the application of constructivist learning theory within cultural heritage education and provides an empirically validated framework for higher education institutions seeking to strengthen cultural identity formation among university students.
+Furthermore, the findings offer valuable guidance for integrating traditional cultural heritage into modern educational practices, contributing to the preservation and sustainable transmission of intangible cultural heritage in increasingly globalized societies.

 Article Details